MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+Hey Mike, so I put up my new CPlayer.cpp file with the validLocation(), but I made a new branch or pull request thing because I didn't have the hitShip() and other stuff you just put in.
+Can you update it so it has both of our changes? -jr

 Hey so I got isValidLocation() done, and did some work on setShips().
 I might have to make some changes to save() and getgrid() though. -jr